Optimal scaling for the transient phase of the random walk Metropolis algorithm: The mean-field limit: The main convergence result

-where $\Gamma$ and $\cG$ are respectively defined by~\eqref{eq:Gamma} and~\eqref{eq:G} and $(B_t)_{t\geq 1}$ is a Brownian motion independent from the initial position $\xi$ distributed according to $m$. \end{theorem} Let us make a few remarks on this result.
-First, concerning the assumption on the initial positions $(X^{1,n}_0,\hdots,X^{n,n}_0)_{n\geq 1}$, we note that it is satisfied for instance when the random variables $X^{1,n}_0,\hdots,X^{n,n}_0$ are i.i.d. according to the probability measure $m$ on $\R$.
+where $\Gamma$ and $\cG$ are, respectively, defined by~(\ref{eqGamma}) and~(\ref{eqG}) and $(B_t)_{t\geq1}$ is a Brownian motion independent from the initial position $\xi$ distributed according to $m$. \end{theorem}

+Let us make a few remarks on this result.
+First, concerning the assumption on the initial positions $(X^{1,n}_0,\ldots,X^{n,n}_0)_{n\geq1}$, we note that it is satisfied, for instance, when the random variables $X^{1,n}_0,\ldots,X^{n,n}_0$ are i.i.d. according to the probability measure~$m$ on $\R$.
 Second, notice that the results of Theorem~\ref{chaos} do not require $\exp(-V)$ to be integrable.
-Finally, according to \cite{ethier-kurtz-86} (see Proposition~10.4 p.~149 and Theorem~10.2 p.~148), under the assumptions of Theorem~\ref{chaos}, the piecewise constant processes $((X^{1,n}_{\lfloor nt\rfloor},\hdots,X^{n,n}_{\lfloor nt\rfloor})_{t\geq 0})_{n\geq 1}$ are also $P$-chaotic when the space of càdlàg sample-paths from $[0,+\infty)$ is endowed with the topology of uniform convergence on compact sets.
+Finally, according to \cite{ethier-kurtz-86} (see Proposition~10.4, page~149 and Theorem~10.2, page~148), under the assumptions of Theorem~\ref{chaos}, the piecewise constant processes $((X^{1,n}_{\lfloor nt\rfloor},\ldots,X^{n,n}_{\lfloor nt\rfloor })_{t\geq0})_{n\geq1}$ are also $P$-chaotic when the space of c\` {a}dl\`{a}g sample paths from $[0,+\infty)$ is endowed with the topology of uniform convergence on compact sets.

+In addition to the previous convergence result, we are able to identify the limiting average acceptance rate.